-fixed-term repo without termination option fixed-term repo with termination option with standard termination notice period open repo EGRN (fixed-term) EGRN (open) EGRN (rolling maturity date) ETSB n/a termination option exercise date NEWT report should give business days from final notice date to settlement date (for X-Y-Z ETSB, ECBD = start date of Z) no subsequent MODI reports for this field (unless ECBD is renegotiated)
+fixed-term repo without termination option fixed-term repo with termination option with standard termination notice period open repo EGRN (fixed-term) EGRN (open) EGRN (rolling maturity date) ETSB n/a termination option exercise date · settlement date negotiated)

 Note that the Validation Rules in respect of field 2.17 are semantically incorrect for extendible repos, which are fixed-term transactions for which the maturity date can be extended (but not called back) subject to notice.
 It is recommended to ignore this mistake in drafting and report the first date on which an extension option can be exercised as the Earliest Call-Back Date.